missedone/missedone.github.io/_posts/2016-06-03-Golang-References.md

 ### Dependency Management

-I prefer standard [vendoring](https://docs.google.com/document/d/1Bz5-UB7g2uPBdOx-rw5t9MxJwkfpx90cqG9AFL0JAYo/edit) for dependencies management, which is offically released since Go 1.6.
+I prefer standard [vendoring](https://docs.google.com/document/d/1Bz5-UB7g2uPBdOx-rw5t9MxJwkfpx90cqG9AFL0JAYo/edit) for dependencies management, which was offically released since Go 1.6.

 The main reason is the IDEs like Intellij Go Plugin and Microsoft vscode-go Plugin have better nature support for the standard vendoring structure.